rdtaylorjr/rdtaylorjr/README.md

 I love accomplishing things that seem impossible.

-I have experience in: developing software for academic researchers that involves complex, highly-specialized right-to-left language datasets.
+I have experience in: developing software for academic researchers that involving complex, highly-specialized right-to-left language datasets.

 I'm open to: contract work writing and deploying software in exchange for feedback and mentorship.